 On the blonde hi-fi stereo, my mother’s favorite record spins.
-I’m falling asleep on our sticky, plastic sofa too early in the evening.
-I just can’t fight those soothing rays of light this time of day.
+I’m fighting sleep on our sticky, plastic sofa too early in the evening.
+I just can’t resist those soothing rays of light this time of day.

-Mom is singing along to “The Look of Love” with Lani Hall in the kitchen, freshly painted in the groovy shade of Avocado Adventures.
-Her new beige cafe curtains arrived yesterday from the Sears catalogue, launching her over the moon because the balls of fringe adorning the edges match the paint color perfectly.
+Mom is singing along to “The Look of Love” with Lani Hall in our freshly painted kitchen.
+Her new beige cafe curtains arrived today from the Sears catalogue, launching her over the moon—the little balls adorning the edges match the color, Avocado Adventures, perfectly.

-I’m caught in a daydream; a groggy, incoherent daze, worried that my underpants are showing (again) as I fight the urge to sleep.
-It’s all I can think about since I stood on that stage last night, in less-than-opaque white tights and a micro-mini tutu, playing the triangle to “Three Little Stars.”
+Caught in a daydream, a groggy, incoherent daze, I continue to fight the urge to sleep worried that my underpants are showing.
+My underpants are all I can think about since I stood on that stage last night, wearing less-than-opaque white tights and a micro-mini tutu, playing the triangle to “Three Little Stars.”
 But no one would listen.
 They thought I was cute.

-Dad’s home.
-His sky-blue Impala pulls up in the carport and I hear a door slam shut.
-Instantly, he’s standing over me, the smell of printer’s ink wafting in the air.
-“Goin’ Out of My Head” is playing on the stereo next; he likes that song, but I don’t see Mom.
+Dad is home.
+His sky-blue Impala pulls up in the carport, a door slams shut.
+Instantly, he’s standing over me, the smell of printer’s ink thick in the air.
+“Going Out of My Head” is playing on the stereo now; he likes that song, but where is Mom?

-Suddenly, Dad belts out the verse, “Day and night, night and day and night, wrong or right…” in my face.
-It scares me when he does that.
-He gives me a big kiss on my forehead and laughs at the crease running down my cheek and lock of hair pinned to my temple in spit.
+Suddenly, Dad belts out the verse, “Day and night, night and day and night, wrong or right” in my face.
+It scares me when he does that!
+He gives me a big kiss on my forehead and laughs at the crease running down my cheek, the lock of hair pinned to my temple with spit.

-My head flops back down on the couch, eyes darting for Mom, but I’m too tired to go look for her.
-I’m not wearing dresses anymore.
-I’m sick of my underpants showing, I say to myself again.
-I’m going to tell her in a minute…, I decide.
-A heavy sleep funk steadily overtakes me; Mom thinks I still need an afternoon nap, but I don’t.
+My head flops back down on the couch.
+My eyes search for Mom, but I’m too tired to go look for her.
+I’m never wearing a tutu again!
+I vow to myself.
+I’m going to tell Mom that in a minute, but a heavy sleep-funk beats me to it.
+Mom thinks I still need an afternoon nap, but I don’t.

 Here comes Mom with Davey now.
 He’s been fussy all day.
-Dad meets Mom down the hallway and clinks his glass with hers.
-“To Friday night, honey!” he sniggers, heading to the bedroom to change his clothes.
+Dad meets Mom halfway down the hallway and clinks his glass with hers.
+“To Friday night, honey!”
+He heads to the bedroom to change his clothes.

-Mom starts dancing with Davey in her arms to a new song on the stereo now.
-I don’t know what they’re saying, but it sounds like “musty nacho.”
-They’re dancing right in front of me.
-Their circles make me dizzy and I finally fall asleep.
+With Davey in her arms, Mom starts dancing to the song on the stereo in front of me.
+I don’t know what they’re saying in the song, but it sounds like “musty nacho.”
+Their dancing makes me dizzy and I finally fall asleep.